thrsouza/sauron/README.md

 Sauron
 ======

-Sauron is a Spring Boot sample service that captures customer pre-registrations and keeps a single, authoritative view of who has asked to join.
-Much like the Eye of Sauron watches every corner of Middle-earth, this service keeps an unblinking eye on incoming leads so none slip through unnoticed.
+Sauron is a Spring Boot sample service that manages customer registrations and their approval workflow based on document (CPF) validation and credit score evaluation.
+Much like the Eye of Sauron watches every corner of Middle-earth, this service keeps an unblinking eye on customer registrations, ensuring each application is properly evaluated before approval or rejection.

 ![Sauron](./assets/sauron.webp "Sauron")

-Why “Sauron”?
+Why "Sauron"?
 -------------

-The story behind the name is a playful nod to Tolkien’s Eye of Sauron.
+The story behind the name is a playful nod to Tolkien's Eye of Sauron.
 In the books, the Eye is relentless, always searching for any sign of disturbance.
-In this project, the eye focuses on prospects: every pre-registration is spotted instantly, deduplicated, and tracked from the moment it appears.
-The service acts as the watchtower for new customers, making sure the business always knows who is waiting at the gates.
+In this project, the eye focuses on customer registrations: every submission is spotted instantly, deduplicated, and tracked from the moment it appears.
+The service acts as the watchtower for new customers, evaluating their documents and credit scores to determine who shall be approved or rejected.

 Features
 --------

-- Idempotent pre-registration flow powered by `CreatePreRegisterUseCase`, which reuses the same identifier when the same document is submitted again.
+- Idempotent customer registration flow powered by `CreateCustomerUseCase`, which reuses the same identifier when the same document is submitted again.
+- Customer status management with three states: `PENDING` (awaiting evaluation), `APPROVED` (passed credit score evaluation), and `REJECTED` (failed evaluation).
-- Ports and Adapters architecture layering:
+- Clean Architecture (Ports and Adapters) layering:
   - Domain models live in `src/main/java/com/github/thrsouza/sauron/domain`.
-  - Application use cases and interfaces are in `application`.
+  - Application use cases and repository interfaces are in `application`.
   - Infrastructure adapters (REST controller, JPA repository, configuration) are in `infrastructure`.
 - Persistence handled by Spring Data JPA on top of an in-memory H2 database (ideal for demos and tests).
-- Lightweight REST API that can be extended with approval/rejection flows as the product grows.
+- Lightweight REST API ready for integration with credit score evaluation services.

 Tech Stack
 ----------